Help available while your claim is processed

 If you are struggling to manage while you are waiting for your first payment of Universal Credit, you can ask for a short-term benefit advance from the Jobcentre.

 The amount you might get can be up to 100% of the overall estimated Universal Credit amount.
-It is usually paid back from future Universal Credit payments over a period of twelve months.
+It is usually paid back from future Universal Credit payments over a period of 12 months.

 You can also request a budgeting advance from the Jobcentre.
-This is repayable and is for expenses such as household equipment.
-It replaces the Social Fund budgeting loans for those who have been on Universal Credit for six months.
+This is for expenses such as household equipment, and you will need to pay it back.
+It replaces the Social Fund budgeting loans for people who have been on Universal Credit for 6 months.

 Getting help with budgeting

-Help and budgeting advice is available from the Money Advice Service.
+Help and budgeting advice is available from Money Manager.

-The council also offer general welfare and benefit advice and debt advice, where we can help check you are claiming everything you are entitled to and give you advice and support when dealing with debt.
-If you want some help call us on 0191 433 3677 or 0191 433 3675 or email email@example.com
+We also offer general welfare and benefit advice and debt advice, where we can help check you are claiming everything you are entitled to and give you advice and support when dealing with debt.
+If you want some help call us on 0191 433 3677 or email firstname.lastname@example.org

 Citizens Advice Gateshead may also be able to offer budgeting advice and guidance.